tamang29/SUMMAI-Challenge/README.md

    - Changes should appear instantly in the other tab/browser
    - Check the "online users" indicator - it should show `1` (one unique user) if both tabs are from the same browser, or `2` if from different browsers/devices
    - Close one tab/browser and verify the user count updates correctly

+---

+## 👥 User Activity Indicators

+The application displays real-time activity markers to help users see what others are doing:

+### Activity Legend

+- **Blue Border** - Indicates that another user has selected an element in the diagram
+- **Green Border** - Indicates that another user is currently dragging/moving an element

+These visual indicators appear in real-time as other users interact with the diagram, allowing for better collaboration awareness.
+Your own selections and drags are not highlighted locally, only other users' activities are visible to you.

 ### Testing with ngrok (Optional)